In electronics, the race for smaller is huge.

 They measure the resulting luminescence of the nanowire to observe how light couples to the metal film.
 By sending light over a metal film, a process called plasmonic waveguiding, researchers one day could transmit data with light at the nano level.

 “The luminescence is our interest.
 So we coat them and see: How does the photoluminescence characteristic change?”
-Mohammadi says.
+Mohammadi said.

 To make the semiconductor, they use a technique called high-vacuum organic molecular beam deposition (pictured above) to spread organic and metal layers on gallium-nitride nanorods.